-- Agent: a person who is performing a task on someone else's behalf (e.g., a worker) - Principal: the person for whom this action is being performed (e.g., an employer) - When the principal cannot perfectly monitor the agent's behavior, there is a risk ("hazard") that the agent may do something undesirable ("immoral"). - Example: Worker may play video games or surf the web while on the clock.
+- The principal agent problem - When the principal cannot perfectly monitor the agent's behavior, there is a risk ("hazard") that the agent may do something undesirable ("immoral"). - Example: Worker may play video games or surf the web while on the clock.